couchbase/couchbase-lite-ios/README.md

 $ cd couchbase-lite-ios
 ```

 2. Run ./Scripts/build_framework.sh to build a platform framework which could be either an Objective-C or a Swift framework.
-The supported platforms include iOS, tvOS, and macOS.
+The supported platforms include iOS and macOS.

 ```
 $ ./Scripts/build_framework.sh -s "CBL ObjC" -p iOS -o output    // For building the ObjC framework for iOS